Breathtaking, awe-inspiring, spectacular, magnificent? No adjective can ever describe the beauty of Batanes!

 Santo Domingo Cathedral is located in the heart of Basco Town.
 This cathedral was built way back the 1700’s.
 Santo Domingo Cathedral was originally made of only cogon grass and wood.
 This has been renovated several times and the structure was modernized to be able to accommodate the growing number of locals.

 Tourists are only allowed to visit during the visiting hours – 8:00 AM – 12:00 NN and 1:00 PM – 5:00 PM.
-Regular daily mass are being held in between and after these hours.
+Regular daily mass is being held in between and after these hours.
 They also encourage the tourists to wear proper church attires when visiting Santo Domingo Cathedral.

 Place to Stay